 A good team can be the difference between your startup succeeding and having to go back to the drawing board.

-As well as a strong team of software engineers, data analysts, and programmers, you will need a good marketing and sales team too.
+As well to a strong team of software engineers, data analysts, and programmers, you will need a good marketing and sales team too.
 This industry is extremely competitive, so you need people to determine your unique selling point and promote your startup to potential customers.

 Think about your own personal strengths and weaknesses, and who you can hire to counterbalance them.